deThread/dethread/README.md

 ```
 ## <a name="gettingStarted"></a> Getting Started

-The DeThread library is built on top of the socket.io library.
+The deThread library is built on top of the socket.io library.
 In your server, simply require the socket.io and dethread modules.
 <br/>
 <br/>
 Getting started is easy, first call dethread.start.